Arpi, Armenia: Geography

 Arpi community borders Aghavnadzor in the northwest, Getap in the northeast, Yeghegnadzor in the east, Areni and Gnishik communities in the south.
 The village stands at an average elevation of 1100 m above sea level and is crossed by the Arpa River, which is abundant in yellowfish and barbel species, while its source is home to trout.
 Besides, the village is known for its large silicate deposits.

 Climate

 The climate is very dry and continental.

-Population
+Demographics

 The population dynamics of Arpi over the years: